 Printing Techniques and Workshops

-As a very curious person, I always try to learn about, but also how to perform the different techniques used by master printers.
+I always try to learn about, but also how to perform the different techniques used by master printers.
 Visiting Gemini in LA and Atelier Clot in Paris has given me a lot of insight into the process of making prints.
-In New York, I learned various printing techniques at Pace Editions , which later resulted in a series I have called Learning from the Masters Series , a series that will never end.
+In New York, I learned various printing techniques at Pace Editions .

 Munch at Harvard University

-The journey went on to Harvard University where I was research associate and where I met dedicated art collectors who marked me forever.
+As research associate at Harvard University (1999-2000) I met dedicated art collectors who marked me forever.
 Phil and Lynn Straus had at that time the most impressive collection of works by Edvard Munch in the world.
-They welcomed me with open arms to their houses, and I learned about their collection as well as the passion of collecting, and also what to look for when buying works on paper.
+They welcomed me with open arms to their houses, and I learned about their collection as well as the passion of collecting, and what to look for when buying works on paper.
 This knowledge has been very valuable in my subsequent works, as I have been engaged by many collectors around the world to build their art collections.

 Warhol and Tim Hunt at the Warhol Foundation